Mikhail Karpeyev: Early life and career

-Karpeyev was born on 21 November 1922 into a Russian peasant family in the village of Yakimovo (now part of the city of Cheboksary), in Cheboksarsky Uyezd, Chuvash Autonomous Oblast, in the Russian Soviet Federal Socialist Republic.
+Karpeyev was born on 21 November 1922, to a Russian peasant family in the village of Yakimovo (now part of the city of Cheboksary), in Cheboksarsky Uyezd, Chuvash Autonomous Oblast, in the Russian Soviet Federal Socialist Republic.
 He studied at school number 4 in Cheboksary, and also attended the city's aeroclub, graduating in 1940.
-In October 1940 he joined the Red Army and enrolled in the Sverdlovsk Military Aviation School for Pilots, graduating in August 1941 with the rank of sergeant.
+In October 1940, he joined the Red Army and enrolled in the Sverdlovsk Military Aviation School for Pilots, graduating in August 1941 with the rank of sergeant.
 This was shortly after the Axis invasion of the Soviet Union in June that year, and Karpeyev was sent to the 22nd Aviation School in Alma-Ata, in the Kazakh Soviet Socialist Republic, as a pilot-instructor.
 The school was then reformed as a frontline fighting force as the 662nd Night Bomber Aviation Regiment, equipped with the Polikarpov Po-2.
 This began Karpeyev's wartime career, during which he saw action on the Leningrad, Stalingrad, Southern, 4th Ukrainian and 3rd Belorussian Fronts.
 He began as a pilot, rising through the ranks and positions to senior pilot, flight commander, and then deputy squadron commander of the 75th Guards Assault Aviation Regiment, of the 1st Guards Assault Aviation Division.